What is Black History Month?

 In 1976, President Ford officially recognized Black History Month during the country's bicentennial.

-This year President Biden officially proclaimed February as National Black History Month.
+In 2022 President Biden officially proclaimed February as National Black History Month.

 The month of February was chosen to coincide with the birthdays of two men who were instrumental in helping abolish slavery: